Residential Solar+Storage: Weighing the Benefits of Bill Savings vs. Backup Power

 So, how can households balance the economic benefits of using their battery to lower energy bills and the resilience benefits of reserving a portion of their battery’s stored energy for backup power?

-In this webinar, Galen Barbose from Lawrence Berkeley National Laboratory’s Energy Markets and Policy Department will review findings from the study, discuss the tradeoffs between bill savings and backup power, and answer questions from attendees.
+In this webinar, Galen Barbose from Lawrence Berkeley National Laboratory’s Energy Markets and Policy Department (Berkeley Lab EMP) reviewed findings from the study, discussed the tradeoffs between bill savings and backup power, and answered questions from attendees.
+Sunhee Baik and Cesca Miller of Berkeley Lab EMP joined for the Q&A portion of the webinar.